Dependency Dilemma5 min read

 I’m very cautious with production dependencies.
 I check for longevity, activity, popularity, and maintenance of packages before pulling them into my personal or professional projects.

 I have a few stories and there are many other stories of popular package that just stopped working one day.
 Just google “colors.js and faker.js”.

-I once worked with an engineer who avoided dependencies as much as possible.
+I once worked with a senior engineer who avoided dependencies as much as possible.
 Forget about production dependencies.
 Every time I wanted to add a dev dependency he would ask why I need it.
-I’d explain it to him and he say, “You can just write that yourself.”
+I’d explain it to him and he’d say, “You can just write that yourself.”
 I thought he was crazy and paranoid.
 Now I am him.